A Capitol idea! WV Press invites you to show your pet - West Virginia Press Association

 To bring a little whimsy to what can be a busy and often stressful 60-day session, the West Virginia Press Association is inviting anyone involved in the legislative process or working at the Capitol to share a photo of their favorite pet.

-Each day, WV Press will share photos of the pets online here at WVPress.org and in the daily newsletter: Today’s WVPA News.
+Each day, WV Press will share photos of the pets online here at WVPress.org and in its daily newsletter: Today’s WVPA News.

 New pictures will be added each day.
 Enjoy.